drummonds/sceco/content/docs/Campaign2024/asPDF/_index.md

 - An inadequate transport assesement of B8 sue with specific referenc to an Inner London site
 - No Trade is noted for the site although HGV's are shown on the Transport Appraisal Swept Path Analysis

+## Mailing link

+{{< rawhtml >}} <a href="mailto:planning@lambeth.gov.uk?subject=Objection to planning application 23/03943/FUL&body=REASONS FOR OBJECTION%0D%0AContravention of the London Borough of Lambeth's obligations for the preservation and enhancement of a Conservation area under Sections 72 (1) and (2) of the Planning (listed Buildings and Conservation Areas) Act 1990%0D%0AThe proposal is by the curtilage of a listed building, No 9 Streatham Common South%0D%0AEssentially 24 x 7 operation from limited hours when operated as a builders' yard.%0D%0ANoise and pollution%0D%0ATraffic congestion and pollution%0D%0Aan uplift of Transport movements%0D%0AInadequate and/or safe access/egress to the premises%0D%0APedestrian and Common Users Health and Safety%0D%0AThe extension of working hours on the premises as from the previous use by Lewis and Co Builders Merchants whose permitted hours of work were 8am to 5pm Monday to Friday and 8am to noon on Saturday only%0D%0AAn inadequate transport assessement of B8 sue with specific referenc to an Inner London site%0D%0ANo Trade is noted for the site although HGV's are shown on the Transport Appraisal Swept Path Analysis /">Email Lambeth planning</a> {{< /rawhtml >}}

 ## Issues